 - All lakes are limited to a maximum 12-volt electric motor.

-- Check-in is required.
-However, check for closures during waterfowl hunting season.
+- Check for closures during waterfowl hunting season.

 - There is a 14-inch minimum size limit on largemouth bass.
 All other size and bag limits apply.
 See Fishing Regulations for details.